Glacier Boy Break Up? Fans Think Saweetie & Quavo Have Quietly Called Their Icy Coupledom Quits

 Spicy!

-Fans of both Quavo and Saweetie absolutely fell in love with the couple’s seemingly perfect relationship in 2018, when the Migos rapper slid into her DM’s with his infamous “Glacier Boy” message.
+Fans of both Quavo and Saweetie absolutely fell in love with the couple’s seemingly perfect relationship stemming from 2018, when the Migos rapper slid into her DM’s with his infamous “Glacier Boy” message.
 It was undeniable that the two had chemistry.
 Back in July, Quavo and Saweetie appeared in GQ where they gushed about their romance together.

 “Growing up I struggled with communication, and he has taught me to be a better communicator,” said Saweetie at the time.
 “I feel like I’m growing and I’m maturing because of him—not the music, not Saweetie, but Diamonté.… I don’t know how I would be as a person if I would have never met him.”